pfuntner/gaming/README.md

 | Script | Description |
 | ------ | ----------- |
 | [`history`](history.md) | Collects your overall game history and renders to a file format |

+## Discussion

+I created a message board at http://itsyourturn.freeforums.net/ for IYT users and we can talk about the tools there.